 Both have a lot of similarities, they both make an academic description of the technologies, yet their content is very different.
 What do I mean by an academic description?
 The authors do not take position, or list the + and - of their subjects.
 They list the properties of their subjects: what happen when it fails?
 How many messages are exchanged?
 What kind of failures can we tolerate? etc. This approach is much more nuanced than the +/- approach.
-It gives a deep knowledge in what make all technologies unique.
+It gives deep knowledge in what make every technology unique.
 It provides the insights to make more informed decisions.

 Do read Designing Data-Intensive Application, and enjoy the deep knowledge and design of systems.

 This part is going to summarize the first 11 chapters of the book.
 It is going to be uselessly long, I advise you to skim through.
 If any part seems interesting to you, read the book, it's filled with many more details.

 Reliability: every system is subject to failures.
 Deal with it!

 Scalability: how does Twitter scale the timeline.
 First solution: you can write every tweets in a table, and timelines are a joint of the tweet table with the follower table.
 But since writing and reading from the same table creates contention, you can design another approach.
 Each tweet is queued to be delivered to every follower.